Parents & Students

 For academic assistance information at Central High School, please contact:

-- CHS offers free after school tutoring from 3:15 p.m. - 4:30 p.m. in the LMC(Room B142) Monday through Thursday.
+- CHS offers free after school tutoring on Monday, Wednesday and Thursday, from 3:00 p.m. - 4:00 p.m. in the Testing Center, C161.
 Tutoring is available for all students and subjects and levels.
 Every student is welcome and encouraged to attend.
-For information regarding transportation, call 231.933.3570.
+For information regarding transportation, call 231.933.6552.

 - Tutor List - A list of tutors is compiled for you as a courtesy service of TCAPS.
 Certified teachers included on this list have indicated an interest in tutoring and have been reviewed by the TCAPS human resources staff.
 We recommend that you interview tutors to determine if they fit your needs and to make individual arrangements directly with the tutor.